-At any time, the teacher deems it necessary or in accordance with the Student Behavior Policy, upon a third referral, an SST Meeting will be convened to support the student and their needs.
-The meeting will consist of the student's parents, classroom teacher, administrator, as well as other teachers and support staff, if needed.
-The team will work to cultivate healthy classroom, playground, and social behavior.
+At any time the teacher deems it necessary, an SST Meeting, consisting of the student's parents, classroom teacher, administrator, as well as other teachers and support staff, if needed, will be convened to study the child and his/her needs.
+The team will work to cultivate healthy classroom and playground behavior.
 During this meeting a behavior plan may be developed.
 Parents will be notified in writing at the meeting that should a third suspension occur, expulsion may be recommended.